jsorrell/CarpetSkyAdditions/README.md

 ---

-#### Foxes Spawn With Berries ####
+#### Foxes Spawn With Sweet Berries ####

-Provides *Glow Berries* and *Sweet Berries*
+Provides *Sweet Berries*

 Disable with ```/skyblock setDefault foxesSpawnWithBerries false```

-When a fox spawns with an item, there is a 15% chance the item is Glow Berries and another 15% chance it is Sweet Berries.
-The fox will eat them soon after spawning, so be quick.
+When a Fox spawns with an item, there is a 20% chance the item is Sweet Berries.
+The Fox will eat them soon after spawning, so be quick.

 ---